trisacrypto/trisa/docs/content/_index.md

 influential voices globally on combating financial crimes.
 The FATF’s mandate was expanded in 2001 to include efforts to combat terrorist financing (CFT).
-Its influence also extends beyond its member countries, as a number of regional Financial Action Task Forces around the world provide guidance to regulators in the Caribbean Latin America, the Middle East, and North Africa.
+Its influence also extends beyond its member countries, as a number of regional Financial Action Task Forces around the world provide guidance to regulators in the Caribbean, Latin America, the Middle East, and North Africa.
 Its MoneyVal associate provides guidance to countries of Europe outside the EU, including Malta.